The ultimate pocket guide to camping along the Eyre Peninsula, South Australia.

 4. Coodlie Park Farm Retreat

-This unique retreat is nestled away on 3000 acres of farmland in the middle of the Eyre Peninsula.
-Just a 15 minute drive from Venus Bay and conveniently wedged between Mount Camel Beach and the Talia Caves, this eco bush camp is prime real estate for adventurous campers, who can enjoy watching the sunset over Coodlie’s private beach.
+Eyre Peninsula is bursting with hidden and unique camping spots on the south coast of Australia - Croodlie Park Farm Retreat being one of them.
+Nestled away on 3000 acres of farmland in the middle of the Eyre Peninsula (a 15 minute drive from Venus Bay) and conveniently wedged between Mount Camel Beach and the Talia Caves, this eco bush camp is prime real estate for adventurous campers, who can enjoy watching the sunset over Coodlie’s private beach.
 The Talia Caves, one of the most photographed natural wonders in South Australia, is just seven kilometres away if you are wanting a day trip away from camp.
-The property offers a variety of camping facilities, including swag huts – an elevated mini wooden shelter - for those that want the traditional camping experience with a few creature comforts.
+The property offers a variety of bush camping facilities, including swag huts – an elevated mini wooden shelter - for those that want the traditional camping experience with a few creature comforts.
 If you have been roughing it for most of your road trip and are looking for a night’s luxury, you can opt for one of their self-contained cottages or the slightly larger Pioneer Bungalow (that includes Wi-Fi and a private kitchen).
 Wash off your beach day like a true outback explorer by trying out their eco-friendly, hot water tin bucket showers.
 This is a great camping alternative to some of the nearby national parks as it is pet friendly, you only need to keep your fury friend on a leash if other campers are around.

 How to get there: Coodlie Park Farm Retreat is easily accessed using GPS or smartphone mapping services.
 From Venus Bay, follow the Venus Bay Road out of town before turning right onto Flinders Highway.
 From there, it is the first major turn off on your right after Mount Camel Road.
 From Elliston it is a 35 minute drive and you can take the Flinders Highway north west out of town.
 Just beyond the turn off for Talia Caves Road is another road on the left that will give you access to the property.
 Once you arrive you will need to check-in at their homestead, reception opening hours is 9am to 7pm daily.